-Applications must be determined no later than the 31 March of the following financial year for which the relief is sought.
-Applications forms should be received no later than the 28 February although the council may use its discretion to accept a form after this date.
+Applications must be determined no later than the 30 September of the following financial year for which the relief is sought.
+Applications forms should be received no later than the 31 August although the council may use its discretion to accept a form after this date but the determination must, by law, be made by the 30 September.